 PLEASE NOTE: IN ORDER FOR BABY TO BE COMFORTABLE DURING THE SESSION, MY STUDIO IS VERY WARM.
 FOR YOUR FAMILY’S COMFORT, I RECOMMEND DRESSING LIGHT OR IN LAYERS THAT YOU CAN REMOVE TO STAY COOL.

 Near Maisie’s Deli & Kavanagh’s Jewelers.
 The building is a long brown building.
-Use the front glass door that says “air force recruiter.
-I am the first suite on the left.
+My studio is a glass door on the right side of the building.

 I am following all COVID safety guidelines both at the studio and on my personal time.